10 Best Bodyweight Arm Exercises

 1. Sit at the edge of a stable bench, chair, or step.

-2. Place your hands on the edge of the bench, step, or chair.
+2. Place your right hand and left hand on the edge of the bench, step, or chair with your fingers slightly curled and palms facing downward.

 3. Scoot forward so your butt comes off the surface, and your hands are pressed into the platform with your feet resting on the floor.